ML-ACCEPT: Machine-Learning-enhanced Automated Circuit Configuration and Evaluation of Power Converters

 2) facilitating the integration of the proposed software tools into existing power-converter design work-flows.

 The project is in part supported by the.
-U.S. Department of Energy - Advanced Research Projects Agency–Energy (ARPA-E), the U.S. National Science Foundation (NSF), and the University of Michigan.
+U.S. Department of Energy - Advanced Research Projects Agency–Energy (ARPA-E), the U.S. National Science Foundation (NSF), Michigan Translation Research and Commercialization (MTRAC) for Advanced Transportation Innovation Hub, and the University of Michigan.

 More information is available upon request.